flight-recorder/health-report/README.md

 # Known issues

-##### The "Top Allocation Methods" table is empty

-In JDK 16, a new allocation event with less overhead was introduced (jdk.ObjectAllocationSample).
-This means the table will be empty for earlier release where the event is not available.

 ##### The timestamp is missing

 The displayed timestamp at the top of Health Report comes from jdk.Flush event which is not enabled when using -XX:StartFlightRecording.
 If Health Report is running as a Java agent, or it connects over JMX, it is automatically enabled.
 It is not possible to turn the event on when streaming from a directory or a file.